ryanmr/ryanrampersad.com/content/work-daugherty.md

 - Built an intermediate API to fetch data from GitHub API v3 and decorate incoming data with custom data fields for use in a dashboard app.
 - Enhanced a ReSTful API by using the DTO pattern to decouple domain entities and exposed interfaces to clients and reducing complexity of circular data references.
 - Refined an existing Vue based application...
-  - added more aesthetically pleasing designs for searching and filter and increased usability by reducing visual noise.
+  - added more aesthetically pleasing designs for searching, filtering and increased usability by reducing visual noise.
   - added Google Analytics tracking for pageviews and application specific events to track usage and monitor goals of the application
 - Started exploring react native application development.
 - Conducted technical interviews for frontend software engineers.